DOSTA

 Our role

-We contribute knowledge and experience from the theme North Sea as an Energy Region, and coordinate the knowledge dissemination activities
+We contribute knowledge and experience from the North Sea as an Energy Region theme and coordinate knowledge dissemination.

 Partners

-University of Groningen, Universiteit of Utrecht, Ocean Grazer, Loyens & Loeff, NOGAT, NOORDGASTRANSPORT, Vattenfall Offshore Wind, Siemens Nederland, TNO, Dutch Energy Law Association NeVER, NOGEPA, TenneT, NAM & EBN.
+The DOSTA consortium consists of 14 Dutch partners.
+In addition to New Energy Coalition The University of Groningen, Utrecht University, Ocean Grazer, Loyens & Loeff, NOGAT, NOORDGASTRANSPORT, Vattenfall Offshore Wind, Siemens Nederland, TNO, the Dutch Association for Energy Law NeVER, NOGEPA, TenneT, NAM & EBN are participating in the project.